EOSIO/eosio-explorer/README.md

 ### OS Platform Specific

+#### Amazon Linux 2 (AMI)

+Out of the box, Amazon Linux will use an outdated version of Docker which this application currently does not support.

+In order to install the tool properly, you will need to manually install the latest stable version of Docker using binaries.

 #### CentOS 7

 The tool requires starting a sandbox, which can get complicated when attempting to run the tool on instances that use a headless version of Chrome.